 George offers a $35. monthly subscription to his daily meditation conference call

 For Those In Recovery

 Recovery Dharma Boston is a recovery group offering a Buddhist-inspired path to freedom from addiction.

 The following Recovery Dharma meetings are held throughout the Boston area:

 - Wednesdays from 7:30pm – 9:00pm at the University Lutheran Church, 66 Winthrop St., Cambridge, MA (Harvard Square)

-Rebel Recovery is an unaffiliated recovery meeting held every Monday from 7:45 to 9:00pm at South Boston Yoga, 36 W Broadway St. in Boston.
+Rebel Recovery is a recovery meeting held every Monday from 7:45 to 9:00pm at South Boston Yoga, 36 W Broadway St. in Boston.
 The format includes a period of meditation, a speaker, and open discussion.
 All are welcome.